Physiome/journal-website/content/pages/instructions-to-authors.md

 An overview of the type of model and its structure.
 As the model code submitted should be complete, all parameter values, units, etc. will be included in your files and are not required to be printed in the article.

 *Model Modifications:*
-Any modifications made to the model, including motivations and origin.
-This includes corrections, missing parameter values taken from other sources, reformulation of equations for implementation, etc. Provide references to the origins of the parameter values, if not defined in the primary publication.
+Any modifications made to the model as presented in the primary publication, while providing motivations for doing so.
+Include corrections, missing parameter values taken from other sources, reformulation of equations, etc. Provide references to the origins of the parameter values, if not defined in the primary publication.

 *Computational Simulation:*
 All relevant information on how to run the model.
 This includes, but is not limited to, definitions of libraries, versions of simulation packages, computational solvers and time steps used, type of machine the code was originally executed on,  etc.